seananderson/ecofolio/README.md

-`ecofolio` is an R package to estimate ecological portfolio effects.
+`ecofolio` is an `R` package to estimate ecological portfolio effects.
 Presently it focuses mainly on metapopulations.

 A financial portfolio metaphor is often used to describe how population diversity can make a group of populations more stable, much like how investing in a diverse set of assets makes a financial portfolio more stable.
-For example, we can treat the abundance of salmon in one stream as financial stock value salmon within a river catchment as financial portfolios.
+For example, we can treat the abundance of salmon in one stream as financial stock value and salmon within a river catchment as financial portfolios.

 If a group of populations are stressed and react differently then the